 - After each appointment, refrain from eating and drinking anything until the anesthesia and sedation (if applicable) wears off.

-- Antibiotics are often prescribed after root canal treatment to better protect the site from infection by oral bacteria.
+- Antibiotics are often prescribed after a root canal treatment to better protect the site from infection by oral bacteria.
 Be sure to complete the course of antibiotic treatment as prescribed by your doctor.

-- Upon completion of root canal treatment, Dr. Nadella may place a dental crown over the tooth for additional protection.
+- Upon completion of root canal treatment, we may place a dental crown over the tooth for additional protection.
 Be sure to test the crown by biting down gently to ensure that it fits properly before leaving our office.

 - After tooth extraction, a blood clot should form in the jawbone’s socket so that the tissues can begin healing.
 For 24-36 hours afterwards, you must take special care not to dislodge the clot until it has time to set properly.

 - Be sure not to smoke, drink through a straw, swish around water or mouthwash too harshly, or pass your toothbrush over the empty socket until after the blood clot has settled.

-- If swelling occurs, then place an ice pack or cold compress to the appropriate area on your cheek.
+- If swelling occurs, then place an ice pack or cold compress at the appropriate area on your cheek.
 To alleviate pain and sensitivity, you can take over-the-counter pain relievers, or ask your doctor about prescription pain medication.

 - Gently rinse your mouth at least two to three times a day with warm salt water, particularly after eating or drinking.
 If bleeding, discomfort, or swelling occur after more than three or four days, then call our office and schedule a follow-up examination as soon as possible.

-To learn more about how to ensure that your treatment is a success, or to schedule an appointment to receive treatment, call Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
-We proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.
+When you are ready to schedule your dental treatments and services, call Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
+We proudly serve patients from around the DFW area, including Garland, Mesquite, Oak Cliff, and all surrounding communities.